jbuehl/homealone/docs/README.remote.md

 for that service with the new values.

 If the configuration of the Homealone resources on a service changes, the next message will include both a resources REST resource, a states REST resource, and an updated state timestamp.
-The client will delete and recreate the proxied Homealone resources for that service, and update their states.
+The client will update the proxied Homealone resources for that service, and update their states.

 If a client receives a message from an active server that contains a changed timestamp but no resources or states REST resources,